awsdocs/aws-iot-docs/doc_source/https-rule-action.md

 Supports [substitution templates](iot-substitution-templates.md): Yes

 `confirmationUrl`
 \(Optional\) If specified, AWS IoT uses the confirmation URL to create a matching topic rule destination\.
-You must enable the topic rule destination before using it in an HTTPS action\.
-For more information, see [ Working with topic rule destinations](rule-destination.md)\.
+You must enable the topic rule destination before using it in an HTTP action\.
+For more information, see [Working with HTTP topic rule destinations](rule-destination.md)\.
 If you use substitution templates, you must manually create topic rule destinations before the `http` action can be used\. `confirmationUrl` must be a prefix of `url`\.
 The relationship between `url` and `confirmationUrl` is described by the following:
 + If `url` is hardcoded and `confirmationUrl` is not provided, we implicitly treat the `url` field as the `confirmationUrl`\.
 AWS IoT creates a topic rule destination for `url`\.
 + If `url` and `confirmationUrl` are hardcoded, `url` must begin with `confirmationUrl`\.
 AWS IoT creates a topic rule destination for `confirmationUrl`\.